-The bill extends the cap for two years to July 1, 2007, and increases it to 250 schools for that period.
-But it exempts community schools sponsored by an entity designated by the board of trustees of a state university and schools whose mission is solely to serve dropouts from counting toward the cap.
-Also, as under current law, the cap does not apply to community schools sponsored by the school districts in which they are located.
+The bill extends the cap for two years to July 1, 2007, and increases it for that period to 25 more than the number of such schools in existence on the bill's effective date that were in operation as of May 1, 2005.
+As under current law, the cap does not apply to community schools sponsored by the school districts in which they are located.
 However, the bill establishes a separate statewide cap on the number of district-sponsored schools until July 1, 2007.
-That cap, which is equal to 25 more than the number of such schools in existence on the provision's effective date, also does not apply to schools solely serving dropouts.
+That cap is equal to 25 more than the number of such schools in existence on the bill's effective date that were in operation as of May 1, 2005.
+Up to five community schools with education programs that serve students at risk of dropping out of school are exempt from counting toward each cap.
 The bill specifies that the existence of a cap or moratorium (see below) on community schools does not prohibit an existing school from offering additional grades.